 3-DM and/or its carrier shall make and keep records of pre-shipment inspections, the Certificate of Analysis, Certificate of Conformance and acceptance of Manufactured Batch on or before delivery of Products and provide them upon request by the Customer.

-The Customer must store and handle the Products in accordance with the Product Specification, or other documentation or direction given by 3DM.
+The Customer must store and handle the Products in accordance with the Product Specification, or other documentation or direction given by 3-DM.

 During delivery to the Customer, if applicable, 3-DM may use at its sole discretion a temperature indicator or data logger included in the packaging of Products to identify or record temperature conditions during shipment.